 A little thank you for a big decision

 There’s more good news.
-Take out a Lifetime ISA online, or submit a transfer request to open a new Lifetime ISA by post, with a lump sum investment of £4,000 and we’ll send you a £40 M&S Gift Card.
-This will be once your money has remained invested for 3 months.
+Take out a new Lifetime ISA online, or submit a transfer request to open a new Lifetime ISA by post, with a lump sum investment of £4,000 and we’ll send you a £40 M&S Gift Card.
+This will be sent once your money has remained invested for 3 months.